 Limited to Nil Consumer Reviewing:

-Most self published books face issues with book availability and a restricted global presence, which leads to a loss of potential sales.
-Achieving uniform offline retailer presence is a challenge for traditional publishers as well, yet they manage to place their books much more successfully than self publishers and give their books a fighting chance.
-Getting a good order fulfillment system to service any order globally is necessary for a book’s success though self publishers often find this a difficult aspect of publishing to accomplish.
+Most self-published books face issues with book availability and a restricted global presence, which leads to a loss of potential sales.
+Achieving uniform offline retailer presence is a challenge for traditional publishers as well, yet they manage to place their books much more successfully than self-publishers and give their books a fighting chance.
+Getting a good order fulfilment system to service any order globally is necessary for a book’s success though self-publishers often find this a difficult aspect of publishing to accomplish.